 - W-2 forms for the previous two years

-- Your tax returns from the last 2 years
+- Tax returns from the last 2 years

-- Your checking and savings accounts statements for the last three months
+- Checking and savings accounts statements for the last three months

-- Your retirement funds and other investment statements for the last three months
+- Retirement funds and other investment statements for the last three months

 - The most recent statements for your credit cards, loans, and other debts